ThatQuiz Test Library Take this test now

 C) A foreign investor

-D) A person with no country
+D) A person who visit another country temporarily

 • 2.
 A political party can be described as .......